Engineering Firm Buyout Case Study 2025 Update

 • Legacy Preservation: Trusted employees intimately familiar with your firm’s culture and client base become owners, ensuring continuity and protecting your firm’s identity.

-• Cost-Effective Alternative: This approach avoids the high $150k+ setup and ongoing costs common in ESOP transactions, providing a streamlined, practical option for firms $1M-$8M in revenue.
+• Cost-Effective Alternative: This approach avoids the high $150k+ setup and ongoing costs common in ESOP transactions, providing a streamlined, practical option for firms with $1M–$8M in revenue.

 Structured early, the Step-Up Legacy Plan™ enables employee ownership transitions that maximize seller cash and secure firm continuity.